 - Dedicated Dealer: No. Perhaps it is offered to business clients but definitely not to private clients.

 - Offices: UK & US for core staff, with thousands of branches/agents around the world.

 - Ways to approach: Email, Telephone, Multiple branches and online system.

 - Accepts clients: Worldwide.

-Western Union offers forward contracts, spot contracts, and perhaps others (it’s very hard to tell from their web copy).
-But these are generally made available only to business clients.
+Hedging for business clients: Western Union offers forward contracts, spot contracts, and perhaps others (it’s very hard to tell from their web copy) – these are generally made available only to business clients.

-Western Union’s currency transfer app may be their brightest facet.
+App: Western Union’s currency transfer app may be its brightest facet.
 While it’s still expensive to use, the experience is supposedly very smooth.
 Their online reviews on Play Store are glowing.